 The first two Dalek stories where greatly inspired by early Dare stories too.
-The first Dalek story saw the Doctor and his companions land on Skaro the home planet of the Daleks where there are two races the Daleks, evil, cold, logical, yet xenophobic monsters who live in a city surrounded by a lake of monsters and the peaceful and blonde Thals whom the Doctor must convince to fight back against the Daleks, but who are reluctant to due to a previous conflict.
-This is a similar premise to the first Dan Dare strip Voyage to Venus where the Treens, evil, cold, logical, yet xenophobic monsters who live in a city surrounded by a lake of monsters cold are planning to unleash their weapon on the earth and Dan must convince the blonde and peaceful Therons to help him fight them, when they don’t want to due to a previous conflict.
+The first Dalek story saw the Doctor and his companions land on Skaro, the home planet of the Daleks where there are two races the Daleks, evil, cold, logical, yet xenophobic monsters who live in a city surrounded by a lake of monsters and the peaceful and blonde Thals, who the Doctor must convince to fight back against the Daleks, but who are reluctant to due to a previous conflict.
+This is a similar premise to the first Dan Dare strip Voyage to Venus where the Treens, evil, cold, logical, yet xenophobic monsters who live in a city surrounded by a lake of monsters, are planning to unleash their weapon on the earth, and Dan must convince the blonde and peaceful Therons to help him fight them, when they don’t want to due to a previous conflict.

 Both stories also use the monsters as metaphors for the Nazi’s and almost use them to present a “What If” scenario where Germany won the Second World war.
 We see British citizens rounded up into concentration camps, talks of horrific experiments on them and stormtroopers (in the daleks case actually performing the Nazi salute!) marching down familiar London landmarks.